hapax/hapax.github.io/assets/maximal.md

 spacetime, starting with the principle of relativity, exploring the twin paradox, and ending with some insights into gravity and black holes.
-This is mildly head-bending, so as a warm up, we'll start by thinking about some properties of *space* rather than *spacetime*.
+This is mildly head-bending, so as a warm up, we'll consider some properties of *space* rather than *spacetime*.
+As it turns out, this neatly parallels our discussion of spacetime!

 ### 1.1.
 Length and rotation <a id="sec-1-1" name="sec-1-1"></a>